zonkzonk/radare2-regressions/README.md

 The following variables are available:

  * NAME (recommend):       radare2 command being tested (e.g. px).
  * FILE (required):        File argument for radare2.
  * ARGS (optional):        Additional arguments for radare2.
 If not present no additional arguments are used.
  * CMDS (required):        Commands to run, one per line.
 Just like in interactive mode.
- * EXPECT (required): Expected output.
+ * EXPECT (required):      Expected stdout output.
+ * EXPECT_ERR (optional):  Expected stderr output.
  * FILTER (optional):      Filter program (like grep or sed) to filter radare2's output before comparing it with EXPECT.
                            Useful to fix random output to generate stable tests.
  * BROKEN (optional):      This tests documents a bug which is not yet fixed.
  * EXITCODE (optional):    Check the exit code of radare2 matches.
 Can be used to check handling of invalid arguments.

 All uppercase variable names are reserved for the test system.